 Mistake 3: "Our vendors handle compliance" The EU AI Act creates obligations for deployers, not just providers.
 You can't outsource responsibility.

-Mistake 4: "We'll figure it out when enforcement starts" August 2026 is not the time to start.
-Compliance takes 6-12 months to implement properly.
+Mistake 4: "We'll figure it out when enforcement starts" December 2, 2027 is not the time to start.
+Compliance takes 6-12 months to implement properly — and Colorado AI Act effective February 2026 is the nearer live deadline for many US-based SMBs.

 The Cost of Non-Compliance